-Tour in The Gambia and Senegal with river cruise.
+Tour in The Gambia and Senegal with a river cruise.

-We discover tropic Gambia and exotic Senegal ,could be a very good experience for nature lovers and historians .
-The tour starts in the Gambia and we venture into Senegal through the Saloum Delta, visit to a game park in Fatala and spend the first night in Tubakuta.
+We discover tropic Gambia and exotic Senegal, which could be a very good experience for nature lovers and historians.
+The tour starts in the Gambia anywhere near the Bijilo or Kololi area and we venture into Senegal through the Saloum Delta, visit a game park in Fatala and spend the first night in Tubakuta.

-- Saloum Delta National Park: Wilderness delta area ,pirogue trip through the national park to view the birdlife
+- Saloum Delta National Park: Wilderness delta area, trip through the national park to view the birdlife

-- Fadiout Fishing Village: Entirely constructed with oyster shell and clams
+- Fadiout Fishing Village: Entirely constructed with oyster shells and clams

-- Isle De Goree: UNESCO world Heritage Site.Tranquill island with mediteranian influences
+- Isle De Goree: UNESCO World Heritage Site.Tranquill island with Mediterranean influences

 - Djoudj National Park: One of the most important bird reserves in the world